mapldx/fdd-bigburp/README.md

 Thus, bringing all these points together, there is an argument to be made:

-**How a project description is phrased, what words are used, and how it shines a light on the project's timeliness and widespread potential holds significant weight in their project's acceptance into a given Gitcoin grants round.**
+**Applicants must pay significant attention to how they phrase their project desciription, what words they use, and how it shines a light on the project's timeliness and widespread potential.
+All these together, they hold significant weight in their project's acceptance into a given Gitcoin grants round.**

 # Contributing